cuhsat/pssst/doc/server.md

 > Please note, if running on Heroku, the servers private key must be set via
 > the `PSSST_KEY` config variable as Base64 encoded string.
 If not, the key
-> will be generated each time the *Dyno* restarts anew.
+> will be generated each time the code is deployed.

 Usage
 -----